oracle/truffleruby/test/truffle/docker/README.md

 https://github.com/oracle/docker-images/tree/master/GraalVM

-We have images for OracleLinux, which should translate to other distributions based on the RedHat architecture, and Ubuntu, which should translate to other distributions based on the Debian architecture.

-These Dockerfiles run the tests as part of the build, so if the image successfully builds then the tests have all passed.
+These Dockerfiles run the tests as part of the image build, so if the image successfully builds then the tests have all passed.

 You need to put the built GraalVM binary tarball into the same directory as the Dockerfile, and update the Dockerfile for the version.

 ```
-$ docker build -t truffleruby-test-oraclelinux .
+$ docker build -t truffleruby-test-ubuntu .
 ```

 Docker will need to run the container with at least 8 GB of RAM if you are using